Everything in the Animal Crossing New Horizons Update 3.0

 Slumber Islands give you additional islands to design

-Going to sleep just got a whole lot more exciting in Animal Crossing: New Horizons Update 3.0.
-We're getting access to new Slumber Islands, which you can get to by having a lie down on your bed.
+Going to sleep just got a whole lot more exciting in ACNH as we've now got access to new Animal Crossing Slumber Islands, which you can get to by having a lie down on your bed.

-Zelda, Splatoon and other awesome collabs are coming
+Zelda, Splatoon and other awesome collabs are here

-Firstly, they're adding some classic Nintendo consoles to the game, including Famicom, NES, and the Game Boy.
+Update 3.0 also goes Nintendo-wide with some new furniture collaborations for New Horizons.
+Firstly, there are some classic Nintendo consoles, including the Famicom, NES, and Game Boy.
 If you've got a Nintendo Switch Online membership, interacting with these consoles in-game will let you play 'selected classic games' on these consoles too.

 LEGO is also bringing some excellent official items into the game, including a whole load of furniture and some clothing items.
 Seriously loving the LEGO arcade and flowers.